-Transfer students may be accepted dependent on clinical capacity at the time.
-If there is no clinical capacity, we cannot accommodate the request.
+Transfer students may be accepted dependent on clinical and program capacity at the time.
+If there is no program or clinical capacity, we cannot accommodate the request at that time.

 The process of transferring to Cox College's ASR program: